-Chateau Mouton Rothschild, Pauillac, Bordeaux wine, First Growth, producer profile, with wine tasting notes, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Mouton Rothschild, Pauillac First Growth with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, a history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Starting in 1922, due to the Baron’s changes at Chateau Mouton Rothschild, many of the methods and techniques initiated by the Baron were seen as radical in the 1920’s.
 However, today, most are still practiced by all the top producers of Bordeaux wine today!

-In 1973, the front label on every bottle of Chateau Mouton Rothschild boasted…
+For this momentous occasion, the front label for 1973 Chateau Mouton Rothschild boasted…

 “Premier je suis, second je fus, Mouton ne change”.

 First I am, second I was, I Mouton do not change.

 In 1988, Baroness Philippine de Rothschild, the daughter of the Baron, who had been associated with her father’s work for some time, succeeded her father who passed away that year.

 The Baroness began producing a white wine in 1991, Aile d’Argent, which caused quite a stir at the time.